adityaKrishan651/code-jam-project/README.md

 # Student Kit

-We made a simple application that consists of some of the basic necessities of a student that are:
+We made a simple application Desktop that consists of some of the basic necessities of a student that are:

  - A todo list